Make Secure HTTP APIs

 Known Issues

-If you try to update golem with multiple security schemes (with the names foo-security-scheme, and bar-security-scheme ) but with the same redirect-url, you will get an internal repository error.
-This will be fixed in the upcoming releases.
+Using multiple security schemes (with the names foo-security-scheme, and bar-security-scheme ) with the same redirect-url is not supported and leads to an internal error.

 Selected profile: local